Brandwatch vs. Sprinklr: Which is Better?

 Both platforms help you understand what consumers and customers are saying.
 But understanding what people say about your brand is only half the equation.
 For B2B organizations, the other half is knowing which companies are in-market and how to reach the right buyers at the right time.
 That's a different problem, and it's where ZoomInfo comes in.

-ZoomInfo is a GTM platform built on a large B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
-Its GTM Context Graph processes 1.5B+ data points daily and unifies this data with your CRM records, conversation transcripts, and behavioral signals to show the full context of your accounts.
+ZoomInfo is an all-in-one AI GTM Platform built on the industry's largest verified B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+Its GTM Context Graph processes 1.5B+ data points daily and unifies ZoomInfo's B2B data with your CRM records, conversation transcripts, and behavioral signals to show the full context of your accounts.
 That context fuels AI that reveals not just what happened, but why, and what to do next.
-Your team can run sales from the GTM Workspace for sellers, launch plays from GTM Studio for marketers and RevOps, or power their own tools through the API and MCP in any front-end.
+Your team can run sales from GTM Workspace for sellers, launch plays from GTM Studio for marketers and RevOps, or power their own tools through the Enterprise API and ZoomInfo MCP in any front-end.

 Brandwatch goes deepest on social listening